BASIC NEEDS GIVING PARTNERSHIP

 - We are called to engage in advocacy and invest in income inequality and racial equity like never before.

-- We want to stay flexible wherever possible, to allow our partners to take risks and address both urgent need and long-term systems change.
+- We want to stay flexible wherever possible, to allow our partners to take risks and address both urgent needs and long-term systems change.

 - A portion of these grants will provide general operating support or targeted technical assistance to strengthen organizational infrastructure and leadership capacity.
 Funding will not be restricted to collaborative grants (as the BNGP has required in the past).